 VIX Index – The Chicago Board Options Exchange Volatility Index reflects a market estimate of future volatility, based on the weighted average of the implied volatilities for a wide rate of strikes.

-Fifth Third Private Bank is a division of Fifth Third Bank offering banking, investment and insurance products and services.
+Fifth Third Private Bank is a division of Fifth Third Bank, National Association, offering banking, investment and insurance products and services.
 Fifth Third Bancorp provides access to investments and investment services through various subsidiaries, including Fifth Third Securities.
 Fifth Third Securities is the trade name used by Fifth Third Securities, Inc., member FINRA/SIPC, a registered broker-dealer and registered investment advisor providing brokerage and investment advisory services.

 Securities, Investments, and Investment Advisory Services: